segdeha/es6/lessons/variables.md

 We’ll cover changes in how these are scoped in a later lesson, but for now understand the following distinction between them:

 - `let` is for variables that you may want to change
-- `const` is for variables that you don’t want to change (immutables)
+- `const` is for variables that you don’t want to change

 To appreciate how big of a deal `const` is, the following is what it took in ES5 to approximate its functionality: